Johannes Addicks

 Johannes Hermanus Addicks (4 January 1902 – 8 March 1961) was a Dutch chess player, Dutch Chess Championship silver medalist (1936).

 Biography

 Johannes Addicks was a member of the famous watchmaker family in Amsterdam.
-In the 1920s and 1930s he was one of the leading Dutch chess players, participant in several international chess tournaments held in the Netherlands.
+In the 1920s and 1930s he was one of the leading Dutch chess players, participating in several international chess tournaments held in the Netherlands.

-In 1925, in simultaneous exhibition Johannes Addicks defeated the future world chess champion Alexander Alekhine.
+In 1925, in a simultaneous exhibition Johannes Addicks defeated the future world chess champion Alexander Alekhine.

 Johannes Addicks played for Netherlands in the Chess Olympiad: